Renovation On A Budget

 Sure, they squeeze every last centimeter of space into use but at what cost?
 Just the kitchen alone will set you back $3,000.
 Five-foot wardrobe; $1,000.
 Add sliding doors? $1,300.
 TV console and feature wall; $1,600.
 You get the idea.
 Built-ins are budget-killers.
 Or are they?
 Don’t be afraid to work with your carpenter on what he can or can’t do with the budget.
 If all else fails, open shelving in the kitchen and loose furniture elsewhere are great options too.

-4. (Don’t) Hit the Floor
+4. (Don’t) Hit The Floor

 If carpentry sounded bad, this one will really floor you (pun intended).
 In the world of renovations, this will single-handedly eat most of your budget up.
 Most flooring will set you back $10,000; a third of our humble $30,000 budget.
 The answer: vinyl flooring.
 It’s half the price.
 Or better still, if you got a BTO HDB unit, just work with the existing floor.
 This costs nothing, and you can spend the extra cash elsewhere.

-5. Keep the Same Footprint
+5. Keep The Same Footprint

 Embarking on a renovation doesn’t mean you’ve got to change EVERYTHING.
 Keep the footprint of the home the same, and you could be in for huge savings.
 The more you hack, the more needs to be rebuilt.
 And hacking starts at $2,000.
 Moving the pipes just an inch will spell thousands of dollars in workmanship, materials, and permits.
 Not to mention that the more big things you move around, the bigger the chance you’ll get an unpleasant surprise that’ll add to the cost.